jorian/airdrop/README.md

         - with some kind of ordering of utxos to only use largest utxos
 - [ ] use a global komodod daemon client instead of instantiating it a couple of times.
 - [ ] use an Enum for `ratio` and `amount` in `Airdrop`
+- [ ] Enum: add nonexhaustive to not have a breaking change when adding a new Enum variant
 ##### long term maybe's:
 - [ ] serialize multisig raw tx for easy multiparty signing
     - would likely be separate crate